 Some University courses (such as PhD’s, vocational qualifications and creative topics) do not include exams and will instead offer assessment opportunities via practice placements or fieldwork assignments.
 On most courses however you can expect to sit exams at least once during the year, most commonly in May and June.

-Since March 2020, all exams and assessments have taken place online.
+Since March 2020, some exams and assessments have taken place online.
 This means that, although you don’t have to worry about finding the right room, or arranging a smaller venue, you will have to make sure you are organised about the timing of each exam, as some may overlap.

 Some courses use short, timed exams, while others have longer exams in which students can access all their course notes and textbooks and spend longer composing an essay over the course of two or three days.
 If a student is eligible for extra time on exams, or rest breaks, that time is added onto the total for a short exam, but the 48- or 72- hour exams are designed to include the additional time requirements of those students.